Applied Genetic Technologies Corporation (AGTC)'s Financial Results Comparing With Seelos Therapeutics Inc. (NASDAQ:SEEL) | New Business Observer

 Liquidity

-Applied Genetic Technologies Corporation’s Current Ratio is 10.9 while its Quick Ratio is 10.9.
-On the competitive side is, Seelos Therapeutics Inc. which has a 3.1 Current Ratio and a 3.1 Quick Ratio.
-Applied Genetic Technologies Corporation is better positioned to pay off short and long-term obligations compared to Seelos Therapeutics Inc.
+Applied Genetic Technologies Corporation’s Current Ratio and Quick Ratio are 10.9 and 10.9 respectively.
+The Current Ratio and Quick Ratio of its competitor Seelos Therapeutics Inc. are 3.1 and 3.1 respectively.
+Applied Genetic Technologies Corporation therefore has a better chance of paying off short and long-term obligations compared to Seelos Therapeutics Inc.

-The shares of both Applied Genetic Technologies Corporation and Seelos Therapeutics Inc. are owned by institutional investors at 57.4% and 12.5% respectively.
-Applied Genetic Technologies Corporation’s share held by insiders are 0.5%.
-Comparatively, 16.5% are Seelos Therapeutics Inc.’s share held by insiders.
+Institutional investors held 57.4% of Applied Genetic Technologies Corporation shares and 12.5% of Seelos Therapeutics Inc. shares.
+About 0.5% of Applied Genetic Technologies Corporation’s share are held by insiders.
+On the other hand, insiders held about 16.5% of Seelos Therapeutics Inc.’s shares.

 Performance